 “I don’t treat you like one of my minions, Anastasia, and you know that!”

-“You demeaned me in front of my staff,” he said through clenched teeth.
+“You demeaned me in front of my staff,” he says through clenched teeth.

-“So did you,” I replied in a flat voice.
+“So, did you,” I reply in a flat voice.

 “You cannot undermine my authority in front of my employees, is that understood?” he snaps.

 “Duly noted!”
 I shoot.
 “And you cannot disrespect me in front of anybody or at any time, is that understood?”
 I bark, glaring at him.

 “Duly noted!” he barks.
 In one move he has me pushed up against the closet door, roughly ravaging my mouth.
 What the hell?
 My first instinct is to push him off me, but he’s moving so fast I don’t have time to think!
 He snatches the towel from me and presses his fingers hard into my thighs, his erection unforgiving against my stomach.